polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/add-custom-module.md

 That's it!
 This is how easy it can be to build new runtime modules using Substrate.
 You can also reference a [complete version](https://github.com/shawntabrizi/substrate-package/blob/gav-demo/substrate-node-template/runtime/src/demo.rs) of this module to check your work.

-To play our game, we can interact with the callable functions within [Polkadot/Substrate UI](https://github.com/polkadot-js/apps) by applying Extrinsics.
-After that, check the Chain state to find out what stores in our module's storage items.
+Don't forget to re-build our project once you finish all the code.
+To play the game, we can interact with the callable functions using [Polkadot/Substrate UI](https://github.com/polkadot-js/apps) by applying the corresponding extrinsics.
+After that, check the chain state to find out what stores in our module's storage items.
 Giving yourself some fun!